Jane: Boxy Crewneck T-shirt. Free Sewing Pattern

 Please, note that the design will be free for a limited time only; at some point, I might want to refurbish it, add content and make the fully illustrated booklet.
 We will see how it goes.

-Now enough of talking; it is time to sew finally.
+Now, I believe enough has been said, and it is time to sew finally.

 #free pattern #pattern overview